saucecontrol/Brotli-IIS/readme.md

 ### HTTPS is Required

 Current browsers will only request and accept Brotli encoding over HTTPS.
-Due to some poorly-behaved intermediate software/devices (proxies, caches, etc) in the wild, the [Chrome team decided](https://bugs.chromium.org/p/chromium/issues/detail?id=452335#c87) to only advertise Brotli support over HTTPS to make sure these poorly-behaved intermediate software and devices couldn't interfere with Brotli-encoded responses.
+Due to some poorly-behaved intermediate software/devices (proxies, caches, etc) in the wild, the [Chrome team decided](https://bugs.chromium.org/p/chromium/issues/detail?id=452335#c87) to only advertise Brotli support over HTTPS to make sure these poorly-behaved intermediate software and devices wouldn't mangle Brotli-encoded responses.
 Other vendors followed suit.

 If you aren't using HTTPS, you can't use Brotli.
 Thankfully, with [Let's Encrypt](https://github.com/Lone-Coder/letsencrypt-win-simple), HTTPS is now free and easy to set up.
 Just do it.